 To have the highest chances of hurdling the exam, you need to enroll in a HAZWOPER training course.
 There are three basic training courses: the HAZPOWER 8-Hour, the HAZPOWER 24-Hour, and the HAZPOWER 40-Hour.

-The HAZPOWER 8-Houris designed for general-site workers who remove hazardous waste or who are exposed or potentially exposed to hazardous substances or health hazards.
+The HAZPOWER 8-Hour is designed for general site workers who remove hazardous waste or who are exposed or potentially exposed to hazardous substances or health hazards.
 Topics included in the course are HAZWOPER regulations, site characterization, toxicology, hazard recognition, personal protective equipment, decontamination, medical surveillance, confined-space entry, and emergency procedures.
-HAZPOWER 8-Hour meets the OSHAcampus requirements for eight hours of annual refresher training for workers at hazardous waste sites.
+HAZPOWER 8-Hour meets the OSHA requirements for eight hours of annual refresher training for workers at hazardous waste sites.

 The HAZWOPER 40-Hour is required for workers whose duties and activities expose or potentially expose them to hazardous substances.
-It is specifically designed for workers who are involved in cleanup operations, emergency-response operations, and storage, disposal, or treatment of hazardous substances or uncontrolled hazardous waste sites.
-Topics include protection against hazardous chemicals, elimination of hazardous chemicals, safety of workers and the environment, and OSHAcampus regulations.
+It is specifically designed for workers who are involved in cleanup operations, emergency response operations, and storage, disposal, or treatment of hazardous substances or uncontrolled hazardous waste sites.
+Topics include protection against hazardous chemicals, elimination of hazardous chemicals, safety of workers and the environment, and OSHA regulations.
 HAZWOPER 40 covers topics included in 29 CFR 1910.120.